 Companies That Store Your Cat's Stem Cells

-Gallant is one company that offers stem cell processing and preservation for dogs, cats, and horses.
-They store stem cells collected from your cat's spay or neuter procedure, as well as stem cells collected from fat tissue in cats who were already fixed.
+Ardent Health is one company that offers stem cell processing and preservation for cats, dogs, and horses.
+They store stem cells collected from your dog's spay or neuter procedure, as well as stem cells collected from fat tissue in dogs who were already fixed.
 Gallant offers pricing based on monthly, yearly, or lifetime plans.

-Harvesting stem cells during spay and neuter would save you the cost of a collection surgery later on, as well as not having to put your cat under anesthesia just for harvesting stem cells.
+Harvesting stem cells during a spay or neuter would save you the cost of a collection surgery later on, as well as not having to put your dog under anesthesia just to harvest stem cells.
 However, paying for storage long-term may end up costing the same or more in the long run.
-For this reason, if you are considering having your cat's stem cells collected during spay and neuter, familiarize yourself with the costs of storage to choose the plan you're most comfortable with.
+For this reason, if you are considering having your dog's stem cells collected during spay and neuter, familiarize yourself with the costs of storage to choose the plan you're most comfortable with.

 What Does Stem Cell Therapy for Cats Include?